A plane ticket, a toilet bag, and some accessories, the list of luggage do not differ from one of an ordinary tourist.

 In order to get a promotion and to meet the new standards of beauty, more and more Chinese people cross the Yellow Sea to join the Korean peninsula.
-The number of Chinese medical tourists in South of Korea has increased by 40% between 2010 and 2012, mainly due to the diffusion in China, through television series and Korean musical groups of a certain cult of Korean beauty.
+The number of Chinese medical tourists in South Korea increased by 40% between 2010 and 2012, mainly due to the diffusion in China, through television series and Korean musical groups of a certain cult of Korean beauty.
 The Korean’s offer seems to be perfect.
 For a few thousand Yuan (around 4 500 euros), these Chinese tourists benefit from visa facilities and a 5 stars hospital stay.

 Medical tourism in Korea: A lucrative business

-The Korean government decided in 2008 to boost the sector, both in the public (hospitals) and private (clinical) sector.
+The Korean government decided in 2008 to boost the sector, both in the public (hospitals) and private (clinical) sectors.
 Medical tourism is then defined as one of the seventeen factors encouraging growth, led by the services of cosmetic surgery.
 The city of Busan in the south of the peninsula is the lighthouse.

 A future market

 Chinese tourists are the main target.
 According to China Daily, they are the third consumers of this type of tourism (18.9%), behind the Japanese (22.1 %) and North Americans (27%), but it is the Chinese market, which has the greatest potential, with an important increase of the number of visas issued in 2013 by Chinese traveling to South Korea, most of them (62.9%) performing cosmetic surgery.

 China has not reached, yet, the development of the Korean market.
-Chinese hospitals have the right to use 10% of their resources to these aesthetic services, and the costs are still very high.
+Chinese hospitals have the right to use 10% of their resources for these aesthetic services, and the costs are still very high.
 While prices in South Korea have not fluctuated in China, they have been multiplied by 5.

 Some Chinese institutions develop bi-national partnerships, especially in hotels and tour operators.
 In October 2012, the Shanghai Green Land Group has built a medical complex on Jeju Island, South Korea, to host Chinese tourists.

 Shanghai hopes to become the Chinese center of this new line of “health.”
-In June 2010, the city opened the Shanghai Medical Tourism Product and Promotion Platform, real hospital where patients can, for example, come to treat cancer.
-Its ultimate goal is to attract 50 000 of the 100 000 foreign medical tourists (from the United States, Europe and the countries of the Arabian Peninsula) visiting China each year.
+In June 2010, the city opened the Shanghai Medical Tourism Product and Promotion Platform, a real hospital where patients can, for example, come to treat cancer.
+Its ultimate goal is to attract 50 000 of 100 000 foreign medical tourists (from the United States, Europe, and the countries of the Arabian Peninsula) visiting China each year.
 A lucrative business, when we know that each tourist spends between 10,000 and 15,000 dollars per trip (between 8 000 and 11 000 euros).

 Some original services are already developing across China.
-Thus, in Chongqing, in the South of West, you can give your nose the shape of the Eiffel Tower.
-The person who has the most beautiful curve (of his nose) “tour eiffélienne” could win a touristic trip in Paris, but this time without operation…
+Thus, in Chongqing, in the South of the West, you can give your nose the shape of the Eiffel Tower.
+The person who has the most beautiful curve (of his nose) “tour eiffélienne” could win a tourist trip in Paris, but this time without operation…